 I got to the Farmington at dawn.
 Flows were still very high.
 I went back to a stretch where on the prior day I had landed only one fish.
 Call me stubborn.
 Guilty as charged.

 I tied up the night before a fly that Damon Matus had shared with me.
 It worked.
 I landed four fish fairly quickly, all clean-looking browns.
 I stood at the bank and fished just under the rod tip, about 10 feet away from the bank.
 The fish were holding right near shore or among the soft and bubbly water very close by.
 I tried both tightlining and indicator fishing.
 All of my hits were on the former.

 Normally, I would approach the fish to spook it and get it moving.
 But, the current was way too strong.
-Usually, a few gentle pulls instigates a big fish to move again.
-So, I started to put more pressure on the fish, gradually, hoping that my knots would hold…and, the barbless hook popped off.
+Usually, a few gentle pulls instigates a big trout to move again.
+So, I started to put more pressure on, gradually, hoping that my knots would hold…and, the barbless hook popped off.

 Mid-morning, I headed to UpCountry for a clinic with George Daniel.
 I don’t think I ever met someone so accomplished who also is so humble.
 He was fantastic!